Hardware and Software

 VizQL clear session: By default, VizQL sessions are kept in memory even when a user navigates away from a view.
 This reduces the need to rebuild views but consumes more session memory.
 To free up memory, you can end sessions when users leave views by changing the value of the

 true.
 (Regardless of this setting, sessions for the Tableau Mobile app are always kept in memory, improving mobile performance.)

 Assess your process configuration: Tableau Server is divided into six different components called server processes.
 While their default configuration is designed to work for a broad range of scenarios, you can also reconfigure them to achieve different performance goals.
 Specifically, you can control on which computers the processes run and how many are run.
-See Performance Tuning Examples for general guidelines for one-, two- and three-node deployments.
+See Performance Tuning for general guidelines for one-, two- and three-node deployments.

 Antivirus software that scans directories used by Tableau Server can interfere with installation and ongoing use of Tableau Server.
 In some cases, this can result in installation failures, problems starting Tableau Server or impacts to performance.
 If you plan to run antivirus software on the computer running Tableau Server, follow the recommendations in the Knowledge Base(Link opens in a new window).

 Server Resource Manager (SRM)